daviemakz/risen-js-docs/docs/apirisen.md

 ### `ssl`

-The framework allows starting an express server via HTTPS.
+The framework allows starting an Express server via HTTPS.
 The configuration would look like so in that case:

 ```json
 {